gauss5930/KoRAE/README.md

 ## Prompting Format

-We utilized following prompt format for KoRAE.
+We utilized the following prompt format for KoRAE.
 To follow the prompting format of popular models and preserve important information introduced in instruction, we used it.
 You can check the prompting format of KoRAE in `templates/KoRAE_template.json` or the following example: